 Hello everyone and welcome to Prep My Car!

-My name is George and I’m a self-confessed car nut.
-That’s me on the right there.
+My name is Jonathan and I’m a self-confessed car nut.

 My passion for cars came about in the early 1990’s when my old man bought me two model car replica’s: Ferrari F40 and the Bugatti EB110.
 Not a bad start, right!
 In fact, I’m pretty sure that I’ve still got the models of the cars somewhere of which I must dig out.
 Anyway….